My life has changed massively since I moved to Thailand. I got married and became a Dad. It’s awesome.

-- How can I be sure my loved ones will get the money?
+- How can I be sure my loved ones will get the money when I die?

-- Why is it these reps don’t seem to know what they are talking about?
+- Why is it these Thai reps don’t seem to know what they are talking about?

-- Are the horror stories of AIA not paying out true?
+- Are the horror stories of companies not paying out true?

 - What documentation will I need?

-- Where can I find an honest English-speaking IFA (Independent Financial Advisor) I can speak to?
+- Where can I find an honest, qualified English-speaking IFA (Independent Financial Advisor)?